 Keep your mane under control while looking cool this summer with these colourful headbands.

-Hand Dyed Batik fabrics used in stores now.
+Hand Dyed Batik fabrics were used for this project.

 What you need: